 A huge benefit of living in the middle of the city and therefore the middle of everything is your ability to get around by bike.
 Student One has free bikes that its residents can borrow to get around the city, or you can sign up to use Brisbane City Council’s CityCycle program for just $3 per month for students.
 Whatever method you choose, don’t forget to BYO helmet or risk coping a hefty fine.

 We’ve compiled a list of the best bike loops around Brisbane City to check out here.

 Put your best foot forward and get ready to sweat at a dance session in Brisbane City.
 Here’s a few of our favourites.

-Every Friday from 7pm – The night begins with an informal (and free!) dance class to get you familiar with the basic moves, then you’re on your own to dance and mingle with others.
+This Latin Dancing Club meets every Friday from 7pm.
+The night begins with an informal (and free) dance class to get you familiar with the basic moves, then you’re on your own to dance and mingle with others.
 It’s a great opportunity to meet like-minded folk, and heading out for casual drinks after is the norm.

-Every Sunday from 7pm – This one also begins with a free beginners salsa class, followed by a salsa dance party that pulls crowds until midnight.
+You’ll be able to Sunday Salsa at Jade Buddha every Sunday from 7pm.
+This one also begins with a free beginners salsa class, followed by a salsa dance party that pulls crowds until midnight.
 Bring a partner or find one there.

 3. Swim every day

 Just keep swimming.
 Jumping into the pool each day is a great way to wake yourself up, get some exercise and feel refreshed.
-Student One residents can use the pool at Wharf Street (yaaay), otherwise the Spring Hill Baths are open to the public for a fee.
+Student One residents can use the pool at Wharf Street, otherwise the Spring Hill Baths, Valley Pool or YMCA facilities at QUT are open to the public for a fee.